OpalSoPL/Oleus/README.md

 Nucleus v3
 ====

+**This project is no longer active.
+You are welcome to fork under the terms of the MIT licence under a different name.**

 For version 1, the legacy version for Sponge API 7.1 (Minecraft 1.12), see the tag "S7.1-v1-FINAL".\
 For version 2, the current version for Sponge API 7.3 (Minecraft 1.12), see the branch "v2/S7".